marinesciencedude/PapersPleaseModdingDoc/docs/txt-csv/Errors.md

 		> Interrogate
 ```

-Some errors are based around the bulletin.
-These appear to be for the entrant 'KILLERATHLETE' (Vince Lestrade)
+And other errors are based around items other than a official documents, or lack thereof in the case of 'Misc-BoothCounter', used for 'MRPERSISTENT0' (Jorji Costava's first appearance):

 ```
 Misc-BrothelHelp